Blogs

 [xvi] Jarvis Thomson, J. (1990).
 The Realm of Rights (1st ed., p.
 359).
 Massachusetts: Harvard University Press.

-Categories Global Affairs: Middle East World order, diplomacy and governance Essays
+Categories Global Affairs: Middle East World Order, Diplomacy and Governance Essays

 Gold mining and oil transport pollute Amazonian rivers

-Sunset on the Amazon River, Brazil [Pixabay].
+▲ Sunset on the Amazon River, Brazil [Pixabay].

 article / Ramón Barba

-According to RAISG's report , mining exploitation gives a double function to rivers, as they are used for the introduction of machinery and for the disposal of minerals.
+According to RAISG's report , mining exploitation gives a double functionality to rivers, as they are used for the introduction of machinery and for the disposal of minerals.
 This has serious environmental effects (soil erosion, contamination of water and hydrological resources, extinction of aquatic flora and fauna, atmospheric impacts...), as well as serious consequences for the health of indigenous peoples, as mercury contamination of rivers affects fish and other living beings that move in the river environment.
 Given that the main per diem expenses of indigenous peoples is fish, the ingestion of high levels of mercury ends up damaging the health of the populations (cases of loss of vision, heart disease, damage to the central nervous, cognitive or motor system, among others).

-Other causes of pollution
+Other causes of contamination

 Impact on indigenous communities